SYDspace/sydspace.github.io/projects.md

 layout: post
 title: Projects
 submenu: projects
-description: Open source projects maintained by Sydspace.
+description: Open source projects maintained by SYDspace.
 ---

 # Open Source Projects

-See menu above for open source projects currently maintained by Sydspace.
+See menu above for open source projects currently maintained by SYDspace.

 See our [GitHub](https://github.com/sydspace) for more undocumented repositories that have not made it to this website.